-FIRST: Its support to Syrian people in claiming freedom, dignity and pride.
-SECOND: Emphasizes that the Syrian state should always remain united and
+FIRST: Its support to Syrian people in claiming freedom, dignity and honor.
+SECOND: Emphasizes that the Syrian state should always remain united and denounces every call for discrimination, sectarianism, or division.

 THIRD: Condemns all forms of brutal aggression, killing or torture against peaceful demonstrators, as well as demolishing of towns and villages and extermination of wealth and progeny.